LisaFC/tw101-reading/README.md

 In the best case scenario, you may simply delete **There is** or **There are** (and possibly another word or two later in the sentence).
 For example, removing **There are** from the following generic sentence:

-`There are Frambus variables that track these metrics.`
+>There are Frambus variables that track these metrics.

 strengthens the sentence to:

-`Frambus variables track these metrics.`
+>Frambus variables track these metrics.

 You can sometimes repair a **There is** or **There are** sentence by moving the true subject and true verb from the end of the sentence to the beginning.
 For example, change the following generic start:

-`There are two disturbing facts about Perl you should know.`
+>There are two disturbing facts about Perl you should know.

 to the stronger:

-`You should know two disturbing facts about Perl.`
+>You should know two disturbing facts about Perl.

 In still other situations, writers start sentences with **There is** or **There are** to avoid the hassle of creating true subjects or verbs.
 If no subject exists, you must create one.
 For example, the following **There is** sentence does not identify the receiving entity:

-T`here is no guarantee that the updates will be received in sequence order.`
+>There is no guarantee that the updates will be received in sequence order.

 Specifying a subject (**clients**) creates a clearer experience for the reader:

-`Clients might not receive updates in sequence order.`
+>Clients might not receive updates in sequence order.

 ---